 You’ve decided to venture into programming.
 The next question is “Which programming language should I learn?”

-In general, language and tooling matters far less than actual experience.
+In general, language and tooling matter far less than actual experience.
 Instead, programmers who are able to perform critical thinking are best suited to programming.
-Critical thinking skills enable individuals to to analyze a problem and develop a functional solution in any programming language.
+Critical thinking skills enable individuals to analyze a problem and develop a functional solution in any programming language.

 For instance, my initial foray into learning C# was a struggle, particularly the tedious “Car car = new Car()” C# tutorials.
 It took me weeks to achieve a good grasp of the fundamentals.
 Once I did, I began to master arrays, collections, and other common C# concepts.
 It wasn’t long until I was writing programs for hobby projects that involved solving complex problems.